 A series of events, including an artist talk with Daignault, and performances with Brooklyn-based artist David Kennedy Cutler and the Brussels-based dancer and choreographer Vera Tussing will occur throughout the run of the exhibition.
 An updated schedule can be found on FLAG’s website.

 Cynthia Daignault (b.
-1978) is an artist living and working in Baltimore, MD, and New York, NY.
+1978, Baltimore, MD) is an artist living and working in Baltimore, MD, and New York, NY.
 Daignault received a BA from Stanford University, Stanford, CA, in 2001, was a MacDowell Colony Fellow, and was the recipient of a Rema Hort Mann Foundation Grant.
 She has been the subject of numerous solo exhibitions, including There is nothing I could say that I haven’t thought before, Stems Gallery, Brussels, Belgium (2016); Light Atlas, Lisa Cooley, New York, NY (2015); Home, This must be the place, Rowhouse Project, Baltimore, MD (2015); among others.
 Her paintings have been included in major museum group exhibitions, including at the Museum of Contemporary Art Denver (2015); the Fort Worth Modern (2014); the Brooklyn Museum (2014); and many others.
 In 2017, Daignault will be exhibiting at The Metropolitan Museum of Art, New York, NY; MASS MOCA, North Adams, MA; Capital Gallery, San Francisco, CA; and the Herron Museum of Art, Indianapolis, IN.

 Join the conversation online and follow FLAG’s Instagram (@flagartfoundation) and Twitter (@FLAGartNYC), and Cynthia Daignault (@cindycindy123).